Hamilton Watch Company

 The Hamilton Watch Company is a Swiss manufacturer of wristwatches based in Bienne, Switzerland.
-Founded in 1892 as an American firm, the Hamilton Watch Company ended American manufacture in 1969.
+Founded in 1892 as an American firm, the Hamilton Watch Company ended American manufacture in 1969, shifting manufacturing operations to the Buren factory in Switzerland.
 Through a series of mergers and acquisitions, the Hamilton Watch Company eventually became integrated into the Swatch Group, the world's largest watch manufacturing and marketing conglomerate.